devashishlahariya9/STM32F411_NOKIA_5110_LCD_Drivers/README.md

 11. NOKIA_Display

 # API Usage:
-Step 1: Initialize The **NOKIA** Struct with your preferred name.
+1. Initialize The **NOKIA** Struct with your preferred name.
-Step 2: Call The **NOKIA_Init()** Function and pass all the given arguments.
+2. Call The **NOKIA_Init()** Function and pass all the given arguments.
-Step 3: That's it!
+3. That's it!
 Now you have successfully initialized your LCD.
 Have Fun Playing Around :)